-James White Deserves More Rushing Opportunities After Patriots Bye Week
+NESN

 Wide receiver Mohamed Sanu took a huge step forward in his acclimation, the Patriots defended the pass well and running back James White had a strong performance as a ball-carrier.
 That last one was particularly interesting.
 White is known more for his pass-catching abilities despite his job title.

-White has finished with more carries than catches in just one of his five NFL seasons.
-That came last year.
+Last year was the first time in five NFL seasons White finished with more carries than catches.
 Through eight games this season, White has 44 catches to 32 carries.
 And nine of those carries came Sunday night against the Ravens when White hauled in just two passes.

 White has nine or more carries in just five career games.
 Three of those contests came last season.